 Used to be Flagstones.
 See review: Often called the ‘Tapas Bar’ with Spanish music, TV, guitars, red wine and trendy beers for people who wouldn’t know anything about proper beer, which they sell at extortionate prices.
 Cushions for floor sitters.
 OK food, nice mix of ages and very reasonable apart from the weird beers and wines which you’ll need a second mortgage for.
 Also a good idea to count your change ‘cos students work here and as we all know most of today’s undergraduates can’t do sums.
 Used to be one of the best places in Treforest but losing out to the Otley empire we fear.
 Often full of loud students talking bollocks in fancy dress with bargy shoulders asking to have their faces smashed in.

-Haven’t been in since it reopened with a weird backwards name.
+Haven’t been in since it reopened with a weird backwards name, looks boarded up and shut.

 Good pub.
 Good beers.
 Much better real ales than the Otley in fact, although the same owners.
 Nice little cavern/barrel effect that the Beatles would be proud of with a pool table.
 Not quite up to Oporto’s wine lodge standards but nevertheless a great pub this one!
 Lots of little nooks and crannies, very cute.
 We also hear the Sunday lunch is pretty good.
 They also do a curry night and breakfasts.
 The breakfasts are in the morning in case you were wondering.